dgerabagi/data-curation-environment/flattened_repo.md

 ## 3. User Interaction Flow

+1.  **Edit Project Scope:** The user is on Cycle 158 and realizes they need to update their high-level project plan.
+    *   They click the new **`[ Project Plan ]`** button.
+    *   The PCPP view changes to the "Onboarding View" (Cycle 0), displaying the large text area with their current project scope.
+    *   A "Return to Cycles" button is now visible.
+    *   The user edits their project scope and the changes are auto-saved.
+    *   They click "Return to Cycles" and are taken back to their latest cycle (Cycle 158).
+The next time they click "Generate prompt.md," the updated scope will be used.
-1.  **Paste & Parse:** User pastes responses and clicks "Parse All".
+2.  **Paste & Parse:** User pastes responses and clicks "Parse All".
 The tabs update to show metadata (e.g., "Resp 1 (5 files, 2.1K tk)").
-2.  **Sort Responses:** The user notices "Resp 2" has a higher token count than "Resp 1".
+3.  **Sort Responses:** The user notices "Resp 2" has a higher token count than "Resp 1".
 They click the **"Sort by Tokens"** button.
 The order of the tabs in the tab bar immediately changes to `[ Resp 2 ] [ Resp 1 ] [ Resp 4 ] [ Resp 3 ]` (based on their respective token counts).
 The user can now review the longest, likely most detailed, response first.
-3.  **Select & Accept:** The rest of the workflow for selecting and accepting files remains the same.
+4.  **Select & Accept:** The rest of the workflow for selecting and accepting files remains the same.
 </file>

 <file path="src/Artifacts/A36.
 DCE - Phase 2 - Technical Implementation Plan.md">